Bowl of cucamelons with vines.

 Cucamelons are also called the 'Mexican Sour Gherkin'.
 In Spanish, it is most commonly known as "Sandiita" or little watermelon.
 Cucamelons have other terms to which it is also referred.
 It all depends on the local dialects of different Native American languages.
 It mostly boils down to Cucamelons being known as "mouse melon."
 This is due to its size, which is as tiny as a grape.

 Cucamelons are a mixture of Cucumbers and watermelons.
 Hence, the term Cuca and melon.
-But Cucamelons are not some genetically modified fruit.
+However, cucamelons are not genetically modified fruits.

-Coincidentally, it looks like a tiny Watermelon, and its taste is the same as a Cucumber.
-Only when the Cucumber is dipped in lemon or lime juice.
-Cucamelons are a staple delicacy incorporated in Mexican Diets.
+Coincidentally, it resembles a tiny watermelon, and its taste is similar to that of a cucumber—only when dipped in lemon or lime juice.
+Cucamelons are a staple delicacy in Mexican diets.

 How Does it Taste Like?